 Select fruit that is mostly yellow with a bit of green and let it fully ripen at home.
 Ripe fruit should be firm yet yield to gentle pressure, feel heavy for its size, and have smooth skin with no blemishes.
 As long as it's not a result of bruises or cuts, a few black or moldy spots are OK and will not affect the flavor.
 The ripe papaya should have a sweet aroma.
 Avoid fruit that is overly soft unless you intend to puree and use it immediately.

-Papaya will ripen within a few days at room temperature, and even faster if you put them in a paper bag.
-Once ripe, this fruit will quickly turn to mush if not properly stored.
+Papaya will ripen within a few days at room temperature and even faster in a paper bag.
+Once ripe, it will quickly turn to mush if not properly stored.
 Leave the skin on while the fruit ripens.
 Ripe papaya should be refrigerated to slow down the ripening process; whole fruit should keep in a plastic bag for about a week.

 To freeze, pack cut papaya in rigid containers or heavy-duty plastic freezer bags.
 Cover with a 30 percent sugar solution (4 cups water to 2 cups sugar) and freeze for up to 10 months.
 The thawed fruit will be soft and best in a partially thawed state for fresh applications.
 It will be fine for cooking, although not quite as firm as fresh.
 You can also pop the thawed fruit into a blender for a puree or add a bit of water for juice.
 Frozen fruit is a great smoothie addition and can be used instead of ice.